odrivetool

 Installation

-Anaconda: Download the installer from here.
+Install Python 3: Download the installer for Latest Python 3 Release from here.
 Execute the downloaded file and follow the instructions.
+In the installer, make sure to check “Add python.exe to PATH”.

 Install